 Autoimmune Neurology Group

 The immune system is our body's means of defence against harmful foreign substances such as bacteria and viruses.
 One of its roles is to produce antibodies, which are designed to selectively destroy disease-causing agents.
-Occasionally, however, antibodies attack the body itself, leading to an 'autoimmune' condition.
-Examples include rheumatoid arthritis, or thyroid disease, but can involve almost any organ.
-If the nervous system is affected, a variety of autoimmune neurological conditions can result.
+Occasionally, however, antibodies mistake the body itself for these agents.
+These ‘autoantibodies’ lead to an 'autoimmune' condition that can involve almost any organ.
+If they target parts of the nervous system, autoimmune neurological conditions can result.

 In many cases the autoantibodies can be depleted with treatment such as steroids and washing the blood with plasma exchange.
 But many patients don't respond well to the initial drugs, and require further medication to suppress the immune system.
-Patients are also often left with problems, typically involving memory, thinking or behaviour.
-There is a pressing need to develop new medications based on a better understanding of the conditions.
+Despite treatments, many patients are also often left with problems, typically involving memory, mood or behaviour.
+Therefore, there is a pressing need to develop new medications based on a better understanding of the neurological conditions.